jamiebutterworth2016/next.js/start.md

 Next.js is a fullstack React framework - an extension of React.
 Simplifies building fullstack apps with React.
+Vanilla React is a client-side JS library which runs in the browser.
+Downside - SEO sees limited page content.
+Next.js shows all page content in source code.

 Install Node.js.
 cd to root.
 Following command creates project dir.